reduardo7/backup-to-drive/README.md

 ## Initial setup

+1. Go to <https://console.cloud.google.com/apis/credentials> and create a **Oauth** credential.
-1. We will need to give access to _Google Drive_ to allow this program to connect to your account.
+2. We will need to give access to _Google Drive_ to allow this program to connect to your account.
    To do this, insert below command:

    ```bash